 $\Lambda$ being finite, the $X_{\bar{\nu},\omega}(t)$ are finite sets, too.
-Its alpha complexes and their persistence diagrams are computed.
+Their alpha complexes and persistence diagrams have been computed.
 For an impression of alpha complexes of different radii see Fig. \ref{FigNonequQuantumPhysicsAlphaComplexes}.
-Finally, expectations for functional summaries such as smooth variants of the distribution of birth radii, that is, $\mathfrak{p}(t,\Lambda)([r_1,r_2]\times[0,\infty))$, and $\mathfrak{d}_{\max}(t,\Lambda)$ are computed\footnote{Numerically, convolutions with a Gaussian mollifier of arbitrary width, which are necessary to obtain smoothed distributions of death radii, for instance, are irrelevant.
-Simple binning procedures for such distributions and averaging over a sufficiently large number of samples allow for a proper computation of expectation values.}.
+Finally, expectations for functional summaries such as smooth variants of the distribution of birth radii, i.e., $\mathfrak{p}(t,\Lambda)([r_1,r_2]\times[0,\infty))$, and $\mathfrak{d}_{\max}(t,\Lambda)$ have been computed. \footnote{Numerically, convolutions with a Gaussian mollifier of arbitrary width, which are necessary to obtain smoothed distributions of death radii, for instance, are irrelevant.
+Simple binning procedures for such distributions and averaging over a sufficiently large number of samples allow for a proper computation of expectation values.}